seek-oss/gradle-aws-plugin/README.md

 #### `UploadFiles`

-The `seek.aws.s3.UploadFiles` task uploads a group of files, with optional interpolation, to an S3 bucket with a specified key.
+The `seek.aws.s3.UploadFile` task uploads a single file, with optional interpolation, to an S3 bucket with a specified key.

 **Example:**